kenjinc/projected-impact-model/scripts/cleaning-script.md

 with time (i.e., the proportion of the population with bachelor degrees or higher)

-because while this graph shows the amount of people enrolled in university within a particular age range within any given year, educational attainment provides a proxy for the amount of people who have received this type of educational experience cumulatively over time.
+while this graph shows the amount of people who are attending university in a given year, educational attainment provides a proxy for the amount of people who have received this type of educational experience cumulatively over time.

-for this, we will need to load in additional data
+for this, we will need to load in additional data. more specificaly, we will need